mkdinwid/PCC/README.md

 # Partial Correlation Calculator (PCC)

-The Partial Correlation Calculator (PCCC) is a web application for computing partial correlation coefficients.
+The Partial Correlation Calculator (PCC) is a web application for computing partial correlation coefficients.

 PCC aims to serve researchers in laboratory settings, where popular analytic software does not support partial correlation coefficient computation.